 Although London is the engine at the heart of the UK’s property market and the most expensive city in the EU for property prices, the same can’t be said for the United Kingdom as a whole.

-Although there seems to be no strong correlation between the time a country has spent as an EU member state and the price of property, there are 15 member states that joined prior to the year 2000.
+Although there seems to be no strong correlation between the time a country has spent as an EU member state and the price of a property, there are 15 member states that joined prior to the year 2000.
 Of these, 13 account for the highest property prices across the EU, with just Portugal and Greece along with those that joined post-millennium, home to a property price below £1,600 a square meter.

 - Spain’s Big Cities and Capitals: €1,591